 Emerging risks Related PRA ENERGY COSTS Customer proposition Consumers have seen a reduction in energy costs leading into 2024.
-However the market remains volatile due to geopolitical tensions causing People disruption to supply chains, changes in demand and oil-price fluctuations.
-Financial Business resilience Commercial and third- party COST OF LIVING Customer proposition The UK continues to feel pressure from the increased costs of living which is putting significant strain on household wallets.
-Low-income families have People already been hit the hardest by increasing household bills and food prices Financial and are the most likely to have seen both their financial circumstances and their health deteriorate.
+People However the market remains volatile due to geopolitical tensions causing Financial disruption to supply chains, changes in demand and oil-price fluctuations.
+Business resilience Commercial and third- party COST OF LIVING Customer proposition The UK continues to feel pressure from the increased costs of living which is People putting significant strain on household wallets.
+Low-income families have already been hit the hardest by increasing household bills and food prices Financial and are the most likely to have seen both their financial circumstances and Business resilience their health deteriorate.
 Local cost pressures and supply challenges are not set to ease anytime soon with a lot of pressure still on the economy.
-Business resilience CYBER ATTACK Water quality and supply Geopolitical instability has heightened the risk of cyber-attacks.
-Also, as businesses move their data and infrastructure to the cloud and increase Technology reliance on third-party software applications and service provides, they are Financial significantly increasing the risk of cyber-attacks and breaches from third parties.
-Business resilience Commercial and third- party CYBER ATTACK ON CRITICAL NATIONAL INFRASTRUCTURE Technology Geopolitical tensions are heightening the risk of large scale cyber-attacks.
-The threat of attacks is heightened for critical national infrastructures such Financial as water supply systems, energy companies and transport networks.
+CYBER ATTACK Water quality and supply Geopolitical instability has heightened the risk of cyber-attacks.
+Also, as businesses move their data and infrastructure to the cloud and increase Technology reliance on third-party software applications and service provides, they are Financial significantly increasing the risk of cyber-attacks and breaches from third Business resilience parties.
+Commercial and third- party CYBER ATTACK ON CRITICAL NATIONAL INFRASTRUCTURE Technology Geopolitical tensions are heightening the risk of large scale cyber-attacks.
+Financial The threat of attacks is heightened for critical national infrastructures such Business resilience as water supply systems, energy companies and transport networks.
 This maybe direct or indirectly such as on a critical supplier.
-Business resilience EMPLOYEE WELLBEING People ccording to ONS, there are over 2.8 million workers out of the labour force Financial due to long term sickness which will mean employers will continue to face challenges during 2024.
-The cost-of-living crisis may see employees struggling to manage the threat of financial security and this could provoke direct feelings of anxiety and worsening mental health.
-Business resilience DISRUPTIONS IN GLOBAL SUPPLY CHAINS Financial Ongoing, new conflicts and tensions in the oceans is adding further pressures and disruption to supply chains.
-Business resilience Commercial and third- party
+Dusiness resilience EMPLOYEE WELLBEING People According to ONS, there are over 2.8 million workers out of the labour force due to long term sickness which will mean employers will continue to face Financial challenges during 2024.
+The cost-of-living crisis may see employees Business resilience struggling to manage the threat of financial security and this could provoke direct feelings of anxiety and worsening mental health.
+Financial DISRUPTIONS IN GLOBAL SUPPLY CHAINS Ongoing, new conflicts and tensions in the oceans is adding further Business resilience Business resilience Commercial and third-